DoktorShift/tpos_receipt_print/README.md

 **Action after setteled payment**
 1) Successfully handle ´payment´ object JSON, extracting necessary details.
 2) Generate a structured receipt based on the extracted payment information.
-3) Display a "Print Receipt" button on the TPOS screen after a payment is processed. (+ add print button in "last sales" as well)
+3) Display a "Print Receipt" button or pop up on the TPOS screen after a payment is processed. (+ add print button in "last sales" as well)
 4) Print the receipt when the "Print Receipt" button is clicked.